tdfranklin/newtons-apple/README.md

     }
 }

-export default myComponent;
+export default MyComponent;
 ```

 If you want to create the file in another directory, simply include the path from your current directory in with the command like below:

 ```
-$ napp new dirOne/dirTwo/componentName
+$ napp new dirOne/dirTwo/ComponentName
 ```

-This will create the component in current_directory/dirOne/dirTwo/componentName.js.
+This will create the component in current_directory/dirOne/dirTwo/ComponentName.js.
 You will get an error back if either that directory does not exist OR if there is already a file in that directory with the name you specified.
 However, there are two options you can pass to resolve these issues.

 ---
 ### CREATE PATH